jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 **Setup requirements:**
 1. Temporarily clone the [webext-experiments](https://github.com/thunderbird/webext-experiments/) repository.
-2. Add all experiment_apis entries found in the cloned manifest.json file at `calendar/manifest.json` to the project's `manifest.json`.
+2. Add all `experiment_apis` entries found in the cloned manifest.json file at `calendar/manifest.json` to the project's `manifest.json`.
-3. Copy the `calendar/experiments/calendar/` directory from the cloned repository into the project as `experiments/calendar/` (this path matches the entries from the cloned manifest.json).
-Do not modify the files.
+3. Copy the `calendar/experiments/calendar/` directory from the cloned repository into the project as `experiments/calendar/` (this path matches the entries from the cloned `manifest.json`).
+Do not modify these files.

 **Note:**
 The calendar API defaults to the jCal format, but tasks are currently only supporting the iCal format.
 Therefore: Always request iCal format: